open-uem/openuem-docs/docs/04-Console/06-computers.md

 ### 2.8 Software

+OpenUEM agents:

-OpenUEM agents inspect the Windows registry to look for installed applications either they are installed on a computer level or by user.
+- inspect the Windows registry to look for installed applications either they are installed on a computer level or by user
+- use your Linux package manager (apt,zypper,dnf,pacman...) to check which desktop applications have been installed

 ![Software's tab](/img/console/software_tab.png)